brettbeeson/tmv/README.md

 # Time Made Visible

 TMV provides a "camera to video" timelapse system.
-The hardware is usually comprised of:
+The system is comprised of:
-- Raspberry pi camera: take photos, save to disk, upload to AWS S3.
+- Raspberry PiZeroW camera: take photos, save to disk, upload to S3.
 USB or battery-and-solar-powered.
-- Linux box: download photos and make videos, upload videos to AWS S3.
-In the cloud, at home or on the pi.
+- MinIO or AWS S3 server: store photos and videos, store static web pages.
-- AWS S3: store photos and videos, store static web pages.
-On cloud.
+- Video Encoder: linux box that makes videos from images.
+Can be seperate from S3 server or combined.
 - Web App: browse S3 and display photos and videos.
-Runs on local browser from static files served from cloud.
+Runs on local browser from static files served from S3 bucket.

 ## Installation
 ### Camera